Field alias behavior change

 Before the 7.2.4 field alias fix

 In versions of Splunk Enterprise previous to 7.2.4, when you applied a field alias configuration to events that had the alias field but not the source field, no changes were made to those events.
 The alias fields were allowed to stay.

 This behavior is an erroneous application of the field alias concept.
-It allows users to associate individual aliases with multiple source fields.
+It allows users to have alias field values that do not correspond to source fields.